ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 * TRANSMITTER and TRANSMIT_MODEL to reduce self-detections.

-2. Run through the [`movers - 1 - Load Mission Metadata` Nodebook] (http://localhost:8888/notebooks/movers%20-%201%20-%20Load%20Mission%20Metadata.ipynb) to load the spreadsheet into the `mission_table`:
+2. Run through the `movers - 1 - Load Mission Metadata` Nodebook to load the spreadsheet into the `mission_table`.
+See steps here:

 ### User Input